fpigerre/ArenaAPI/README.md

 ```

 If you choose to use this method, any servers your plugin will run on will be required to also run ArenaAPI as a standalone plugin.
-You should also add the following line to your plugin.yml file:
+It is also recommended that you add the following line to your plugin.yml file:

 ```yaml
 depend: [ArenaAPI]